Strategic Property Setup for BC Landlords

 The Three Utility Structures

 Separate metering is the cleanest option — each unit has its own meter, each tenant pays their own bill directly to the utility provider.
-Not always physically or financially feasible, but if you can do it, it eliminates most billing disputes.
+Not always physically or financially feasible, but if you can do it, it eliminates most billing disputes before they start.

 Landlord-paid with a fixed utility fee is the most common approach for single-meter properties.
-You keep the utilities in your name, pay the bills, and charge the tenant a fixed monthly fee that's clearly stated in the tenancy agreement as separate from rent.
-This works, but you carry the usage risk if the tenant's consumption exceeds what you've budgeted.
+You keep the utilities in your name, pay the bills, and charge the tenant a fixed monthly amount clearly stated in the tenancy agreement as separate from rent.
+This works, but you carry the risk if tenant consumption runs higher than you budgeted.
+Set the fee based on historical bills, not a rough guess.

-Tenant-paid for the whole property with informal reimbursement between tenants is the riskiest structure.
-If something goes wrong — one tenant doesn't pay, usage is disputed, or the arrangement feels unfair — you end up mediating a billing dispute that has no clean enforcement mechanism.
-Avoid this if you can.
+Tenant-paid with informal reimbursement between tenants is the riskiest structure.
+If something goes wrong — one tenant won't pay, usage is disputed, or the split feels unfair — you end up managing a billing dispute that has no clean RTB enforcement path.
+Avoid this whenever possible.

 What to Put in the Agreement

 Under the RTA (s.
 13), your tenancy agreement must clearly state the rent amount and any services included.
 Under s.
-27, a landlord cannot terminate or restrict an essential service (like heat or hot water) and must follow specific procedures to change any service or facility that was part of the original agreement.
-The practical takeaway: spell out every utility, who pays it, and how.
-If you're charging a fixed fee, state the amount and what it covers.
+27, a landlord cannot terminate or restrict an essential service — such as heat or hot water — and must follow specific procedures to change any service that was part of the original agreement.
+Write out every utility: who pays it, how it's billed, and the exact amount if you're charging a fixed fee.

-Example: "Rent: $2,100/month.
-Tenant pays hydro and internet directly.
+Example clause: "Rent: $2,100/month.
+Tenant pays hydro and internet directly to the provider.
 Landlord pays water, sewer, and garbage.
-Utilities fee: $75/month (covers gas heating).
-The utilities fee is separate from rent."
+Gas heating fee: $75/month, payable to landlord with rent.
+This fee is separate from rent."
+That level of specificity is what holds up at an RTB hearing.

 Key Point

-If a tenant's tenancy agreement says utilities are included, you cannot start charging separately later without the tenant's written agreement.
-If you include a utility and want to remove it mid-tenancy, you must follow the process in RTA s.
-27: 30 days' written notice on the approved form, plus a rent reduction equal to the value of the removed service.
-Plan the structure correctly from day one.
+If utilities are included in the tenancy agreement, you cannot start charging separately later without the tenant's written agreement.
+To remove a service mid-tenancy, you must follow RTA s.
+27: 30 days' written notice on the approved form, plus a rent reduction equal to the value of the service removed.
+Set the structure correctly from day one — changing it later is expensive and legally restricted.

 CRA Tax Treatment: Repairs vs. Capital Improvements

-Every dollar you spend on the property falls into one of two CRA categories, and the distinction matters for your tax return.
-A repair restores something to its previous condition — fixing a leaky faucet, repainting walls, patching damaged flooring.
-Repairs are current expenses you deduct in full on your T776 (Statement of Real Estate Rentals) in the year you pay them (CRA, Line 8960).
+Every dollar you spend on the property falls into one of two CRA categories, and getting it wrong creates a reassessment risk.
+A repair restores something to its previous condition — fixing a leaky faucet, repainting walls, replacing a broken fixture with a similar one.
+Repairs are current expenses deducted in full on your T776 (Statement of Real Estate Rentals) in the year you paid them (CRA, Line 8960).

-A capital improvement upgrades the property beyond its original condition, extends its useful life, or adapts it to a new use — a new roof, a kitchen renovation, adding a suite.
+A capital improvement upgrades the property beyond its original condition, extends its useful life, or adapts it to a new use — a new roof, a kitchen renovation, adding a secondary suite.
 Capital improvements must be capitalized and depreciated over time through the Capital Cost Allowance (CCA) system.
-Most residential building improvements fall into CCA Class 1 at 4% per year.
+Most residential building improvements fall under CCA Class 1 at 4% per year.
+When you renovate a kitchen or add a suite, those costs are not fully deductible in year one — they depreciate gradually.

 What to Remember from This Module

-• BC has no vacancy control — your biggest pricing lever is the initial rent at move-in.
-Once a tenant is in, increases are capped at the annual limit (3% for 2025, 2.3% for 2026).
+- BC has no vacancy control — your biggest pricing lever is the initial rent at move-in.
+Once a tenant is in place, increases are capped at the annual limit (3% for 2025, 2.3% for 2026).

-• Secondary suites must meet BCBC 2024, municipal zoning, and permit requirements.
-An unpermitted suite creates insurance, liability, and dispute exposure.
+- Secondary suites must meet BCBC 2024, municipal zoning, and building permit requirements.
+An unpermitted suite creates insurance liability, orders to remedy, and full RTB dispute exposure.

-• Spell out every utility in the tenancy agreement — who pays, how it's billed, and what's included.
-Vague terms are the number one source of utility disputes at the RTB.
+- Spell out every utility in the tenancy agreement — who pays, how it's billed, and the exact dollar amount if you charge a fixed fee.
+Vague utility terms are the number one source of RTB billing disputes.

-• Track every expense as either a current repair (deductible in full on T776) or a capital improvement (depreciated through CCA).
-Keep records for at least six years.
+- Track every expense as either a current repair (deductible in full on T776) or a capital improvement (depreciated through CCA).
+Keep records for at least six years and keep digital backups.

 Apply What You Learned